qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_different_array_libraries.rst

   - The input is the amplitude of a constant-envelope signal on resonance, driven over time :math:`[0, 3]`.
   - The output is the state of the system, starting in the ground state, at ``100`` points over the total evolution time.

-Note, as described at the beginning of this section, we need to make a copy of ``solver`` before setting the signals, to ensure the simulation function remains pure.

 .. jupyter-execute::

     def sim_function(amp):

-        # define a constant signal
+        # define a signal with constant envelope, on resonance
         signals = [Signal(amp, carrier_freq=w)]

-        # simulate and return results
+        # run the simulation
         results = solver.solve(
             t_span=[0, 3.],
             y0=np.array([0., 1.], dtype=complex),